saidben0/gh-actions-genai/README.md

      deploy: 'true'
 ```

-Step#9: push your changes to deploy the infrastructure that supports the Batch data pipeline
+- Push your changes to deploy the infrastructure that supports the Batch data pipeline